Paranormal Activity: Production

 Principal photography took place at a private residence in Rancho Peñasquitos, San Diego.
-The film was shot out of sequence due to Peli's self-imposed seven-day shooting schedule, though he would have preferred the story to have unfolded for the actors as he had envisioned it.
+The film was shot out of sequence due to Peli's self-imposed seven-day shooting schedule.
 Sloat, who controlled the camera for a good deal of the film, was a former cameraman at his university's TV station.
-"It was a very intense week", Peli said, stating that the film would be shot day and night, edited at the same time, and would have the visual effects applied to it as the acting footage was being finalized.
-Multiple endings were conceived, but not all of them were shot.
+"It was a very intense week," Peli said, stating that the film was shot day and night, edited at the same time, and had visual effects applied as the acting footage was being finalized.
+Multiple endings were conceived, but not all of them were shot, and the final publicly released ending added by the studio after rights to the film were obtained.

-The film was screened at 2007's Screamfest Horror Film Festival, where it impressed an assistant at the Creative Artists Agency, Kirill Baru, so much that CAA signed on to represent Peli.
-Attempting to find a distributor for the film and/or directing work for Peli, the agency sent out DVDs of the movie to as many people in the industry as they could, and it was eventually seen by Miramax Films Senior Executive Jason Blum, who thought it had potential.
+The film was screened at 2007's Screamfest Horror Film Festival, where it impressed Kirill Baru, an assistant at the Creative Artists Agency, to the extent that CAA soon signed on to represent Peli.
+Attempting to find a distributor for the film and/or directing work for Peli, the agency sent DVDs of the movie to as many people in the industry as they could, and it was eventually seen by Miramax Films Senior Executive Jason Blum, who thought it had potential.
 He worked with Peli to re-edit the film and submitted it to the Sundance Film Festival, but it was rejected.
 The DVD also impressed DreamWorks executives Adam Goodman, Stacey Snider, and finally Steven Spielberg, who cut a deal with Blum and Peli.